dubrie/input-color-shift/README.md

 ====

 **inputColorShift** is a jQuery plugin for dynamically adding a character counter and a color-changing bar to indicate your remaining input characters.
 This can be applied to any HTML text input field.
+This is meant to be a collaborative project so please fork and do some magic!

 Basic Example
 -------------